jpynzon/word-race-game/README.md

 - Spectators and more than two players.
 - Word definitions on the result screen — the API already returns them.
 - Rematch with the same opponent, and match history.
-- An optional typing indicator.
-The protocol has a slot reserved and it is deliberately unimplemented: during a race, seeing your opponent type six characters tells you they have found something.
+- A typing indicator for *duellists*.
+Spectators have one; competitors deliberately do not, and probably never should — seeing your rival type six characters tells you they have found something.
 - A "not me" control to clear the saved profile.
 - Sound.
 A split-flap clack on reveal and a bell on a win would carry a lot of the feel.